Sweta-biswas/AutoHire/README.md

 # AutoHire 🚀
-An Intelligent Recruitment Platform Using Machine Learning and NLP
+An Intelligent Recruitment Platform Using Machine Learning

 ## 📌 Overview
 AutoHire is a web-based recruitment solution designed to revolutionize the hiring process.
 It leverages advanced machine learning techniques to automate the filtering and evaluation of candidate resumes, offering a faster, fairer, and more data-driven approach to talent acquisition.

 ## 🎯 Key Features
-- 🔍 **Automated Resume Parsing** using Natural Language Processing (NLP)
+- 🔍 **Automated Resume Parsing**
 - 🌲 **Random Forest Regression** for accurate candidate suitability scoring
 - 🧠 **BIRCH Clustering** to group similar candidate profiles dynamically
 - 🧾 **Skill & Experience-Based Matching** instead of keyword-only filtering